Ninoh-FOX/OpenRGH/README.md

 https://github.com/Ninoh-FOX/toolchain/releases

-and extract this in / opt / gcw0-toolchain
+and extract this in /opt/gcw0-toolchain

 If you have a different Linux distribution, run the rebuild.sh script that is inside the toolchain folder to create the correct / opt / gcw0-toolchain for your system.